GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/docs/TUTORIAL_PREDICTION.md

 It is hard to productionize data science use cases, especially because the journey from experimentation lacks standardisation.

-This GitHub repository bundles reusable code and provides the creation of a MLOps platform via an template-driven approach allowing to:
+This GitHub repository bundles reusable code and provides the creation of a MLOps platform via a template-driven approach allowing to:

 - **Create a new use case from a template**: Create a new ML training pipeline and batch prediction pipeline based on a template (XGBoost/ Tensorflow).
 - **Deploy a pipeline to a production environment**: Deploy a new or updated pipeline to a production environment allowing for orchestration, schedules and triggers.